territory-dev/builds/README.md

 ## Step 2: Prepare

+The preparation step varies by language:
+- For C/C++, we need to generate a compilation database and ensure all source files are present
+- For Go, we need to ensure all dependencies are downloaded and module information is available

+At the end of the prepare step we run the Territory client in offline mode (with the `--tarball-only` flag) to package code into a `territory_upload.tar.gz` archive.

-To index properly, all the source files and a `compile_commands.json` file need to be present.
-We run a "prepare" script to do whatever needs to be done to ensure that.
+We run a "prepare" script to ensure that.
 The script runs in an isolated Docker container that can be customized with whatever requirements the repository needs.

 ## Step 3: Parse

-In the same environment we use the clang library to scan code in the repo.
+In the same environment, we use language-specific parsers to scan code in the repo.
+For C/C++, this uses the clang library.
+For Go, we use Go's native parsing facilities.
 Results are passed to an indexer.

 ## Step 4: Index

 We generate a code graph using our proprietary indexer.

 # How to add a build for your repo?

 We need 2 files:

 - repo.yml describing what to build
-- prepare.sh script to generate a compilation database file (`compile_commands.json`)
+- prepare.sh script to handle language-specific preparation

 You also need to choose a Docker image that will serve as the environment for the Prepare and Parse steps.